 If you are looking to add a tropical vibe to your interior, nothing beats the astounding Areca Palm.
-With its arching, fringy fronds to its deep set green leaves, they are sure to remind you of your last beach escapade experience.
-A passionate lover of bright, filtered light and ample humidity, these Madagascar natives are a favourite among plant-lovers and interior designers alike, purely because of their striking foliage, dramatic appearance and non-fussy care nature.
+With their arching, fringy fronds to their deep-set green leaves, they are sure to remind you of your last beach escapade experience.
+A passionate lover of bright, filtered light and ample humidity, these Madagascar natives are a favorite among plant lovers and interior designers alike, purely because of their striking foliage, dramatic appearance, and non-fussy care nature.
 Once a purely outdoor variety, they have successfully established their domain into interior spaces with monotone backgrounds and privacy screens.

 That being said, let’s hop on to know a little more about this gorgeous plant.

 Unlike numerous other houseplants, Areca Palm is a statement plant.
 It exhorts attention wherever it is placed with its eye-catching foliage cover.
 Even though well-established palms hardly need the care of an overly paranoid plant parent, young plants do need a little extra attention to properly establish themselves to combat stress on their own.

 Light: A major deciding growth factor for these plants is light.
 They love sunlight, but they cannot tolerate the direct sun rays.
 Make sure to keep them in locations where there is plenty of filtered light for at least 4-5 hours per day for uniform and green growth.
 Direct rays of the sun tend to turn the ends dry, crispy, and yellow.
 Large living spaces, open balconies with indirect light, and flooded bedrooms are some of the best locations to keep an Areca Palm plant.